Hematopoietic Cell Transplantation for Waldenstrom Macroglobulinemia

 Furthermore, the NCCN’s clinical practice guideline on "Waldenstrom's macroglobulinemia/Lymphoplasmacytic Lymphoma" (Version 1.2013) states that stem cell transplant may be appropriate in selected cases (high-dose therapy with stem cell rescue).
 Moreover, allo-SCT should be undertaken in the context of a clinical trial.

 Kapoor and colleagues (2016) stated that WM is a non-Hodgkin lymphoma (NHL) characterized by the presence of a CD20 + lymphoplasmacytic bone marrow (BM) infiltrate and serum immunoglobulin M monoclonal protein.
 Both sporadic and familial forms exist.
 A remarkable improvement in outcome of nearly all age groups of WM patients may be primarily a consequence of successful integration of anti-CD20 monoclonal antibody, rituximab, to the conventional chemotherapy.
 However, the seminal discoveries of MYD88 (L265P) mutation, present in the vast majority (85 to 100 %), and CXCR4 (WHIM) mutations, identified in nearly 1/3 of patients (who almost exclusively harbor the MYD88 (L265P) variant), have laid a solid foundation for a paradigm shift in the diagnostic and therapeutic approaches towards this rare hematologic malignancy.
 Given that 20 to 25 % of patients are asymptomatic at diagnosis and early intervention does not translate into survival benefit, these researchers followed a risk-adapted approach and actively monitor this subset of "smoldering" patients.
-Those with low-grade cytopenias can generally be managed with an abbreviated course of rituximab monotherapy, while those with B symptoms, bulky lymphadenopathy, or profound disease-related cytopenias require more aggressive strategies, incorporating several courses of chemo-immunotherapy.
+Those with low-grade cytopenia can generally be managed with an abbreviated course of rituximab monotherapy, while those with B symptoms, bulky lymphadenopathy, or profound disease-related cytopenia require more aggressive strategies, incorporating several courses of chemo-immunotherapy.
 For symptoms associated with hyper-viscosity, prompt plasma exchange is warranted prior to initiation of cytoreductive therapy.
 Prospective data are unavailable to a support a unique approach in familial WM or initiation of rituximab maintenance post-induction.
 A multitude of potentially effective therapies targeting cell-survival pathways are in development and offer a more precise approach for WM patients.
 One such agent, ibrutinib, was recently granted approval.
 Off-study, these investigators limit the use of ibrutinib to relapsed-refractory WM patients who harbor MYD88 mutations.
 The authors noted that ASCT is another viable option in the relapsed setting for chemo-sensitive transplant-eligible patients.
 Unfortunately, despite substantial progress, achieving a minimal residual disease-negative state – a prerequisite for cure – is rare in WM.

-Allogeneic Transplantation for Relapsed Waldenström Macroglobulinemia
+Allogeneic Transplantation for Relapsed Waldenstrom Macroglobulinemia

-Cornell and colleagues (2017) noted that Waldenström macroglobulinemia/lymphoplasmacytic lymphoma (WM/LPL) is characterized by lymphoplasmacytic proliferation, lymph node and spleen enlargement, bone marrow involvement, and IgM production.
+Cornell and colleagues (2017) noted that Waldenstrom macroglobulinemia/lymphoplasmacytic lymphoma (WM/LPL) is characterized by lymphoplasmacytic proliferation, lymph node and spleen enlargement, bone marrow involvement, and IgM production.
 Treatment varies based on the extent and biology of disease.
 In some patients, the use of allogeneic hematopoietic cell transplantation (alloHCT) may have curative potential.
 These researchers evaluated long-term outcomes of 144 patients who received adult alloHCT for WM/LPL.
 Data were obtained from the Center for International Blood and Marrow Transplant Research database (2001 to 2013).
 Patients received MAC (n = 67) or RIC (n = 67).
 Median age at alloHCT was 53 years, and median time from diagnosis to transplantation was 41 months; 13 % (n = 18) failed prior autologous HCT.
 57 % (n = 82) had chemo-sensitive disease at the time of transplantation, whereas 22 % had progressive disease.
 Rates of PFS, OS, relapse, and non-relapse mortality at 5 years were 46 %, 52 %, 24 %, and 30 %, respectively.
 Patients with chemo-sensitive disease and better pre-transplant disease status experienced significantly superior OS.
 There were no significant differences in PFS based on conditioning (MAC = 50 %, versus RIC = 41 %) or graft source.
 Conditioning intensity did not impact treatment-related mortality or relapse.
 The most common causes of death were primary disease and GVHD.
 The authors concluded that alloHCT yielded durable survival in select patients with WM/LPL.
 They stated that strategies to reduce mortality from GVHD and post-transplant relapse are needed to improve this approach.

 Furthermore, NCCN’s clinical practice guideline on "Waldenstrom's macroglobulinemia/lymphoplasmacytic lymphoma" (Version 1.2017) still maintains that "According to the NCCN panel, myeloablative or non-myeloablative allogeneic SCT may be considered, but preferably in the context of a clinical trial".